 Ryen Nagle, Ed.D.

-Dr. Ryen Nagle is Dean of Science, Business & Computer Technology at Moraine Valley Community College.
-He oversees six academic departments and provides leadership to several grant-funded projects.
-He has co-chaired a variety of college initiatives, including the Strategic Priority Indicators Team and the Technology Governance Council.
-His work at Moraine Valley has been recognized by receiving the Innovation of the Year Award and the Vernon O. Crawley Leadership Award.
-He has additionally received community college leadership awards from the Illinois Council of Community College Administrators, the College of Education at the University of Illinois at Urbana-Champaign, and the League for Innovation in the Community College.
+Dr. Ryen Nagle is Vice President of Academic Affairs at Moraine Valley Community College.
+He has served in a variety of teaching and administrative roles in Illinois community colleges during the past twenty years.
+His work has been recognized with leadership awards from the Illinois Council of Community College Administrators, the College of Education at the University of Illinois at Urbana-Champaign, and the League for Innovation in the Community College.
 He has previously served as a member of the Peer Review Corps of the Higher Learning Commission and as a board advisory committee member for Orland School District 135.

 Laurel Ross